 Intestinal blockage (cooked bones, cat litter, wool, clothing etc), this will often also be accompanied by vomiting.

 Stress – Moving to a new house can be stressful to a kitten.

 Fading kitten syndrome – This occurs in very young kittens in the first two weeks of their life who appear otherwise healthy and suddenly become very sick and die.
 The cause may be a congenital defect, infection, maternal neglect, blood type incompatibility, environmental conditions (too hot, too cold).
 There are many possible causes.

 If the kitten appears to be well, is eating, drinking and playing as normal, you may choose a wait and see approach.
 In the meantime, put him on a bland diet such as boiled chicken or Hills I/D (intestinal diet) to give his stomach a rest.

-Kittens who have had diarrhea for longer than 24 hours need to see a veterinarian.
-Kittens can dehydrate much faster than an adult cat, so diarrhea must be taken seriously.
+Kittens who have had diarrhea for longer than 24 hours need to see a veterinarian as diarrhea in kittens can be serious as they dehydrate much faster than adult cats.
 You should see your veterinarian without delay if the diarrhea is accompanied by the following symptoms:

 If possible, bring a stool sample to the vet with you, this can help to diagnose the problem.